jundalisay/sp/content/en/research/ranald/hands/chapter-20.md

 on the cushion pads which animals have on their feet.
 They
 centric circles

-TYPES OF FINGERPRINTS
+## TYPES OF FINGERPRINTS

-Nearest to this design of concentric circles is the true whorl (see Next is the spiral whorl, which is the beginning of the plate 63). design breakdown with
+Nearest to this design of concentric circles is the true whorl (see plate 63).

+Next is the spiral whorl, which is the beginning of the design breakdown with

 The
 spiral
 whorl